samuel-book/causal_inference_notebook/glossary.md

 * **E-value**: The E-value is a practical tool used in observational studies to assess how strong an unmeasured factor would need to be to invalidate a research finding.
 It helps researchers understand how robust their findings are against potential hidden factors they couldn't measure or control for.
 A large E-value indicates that very strong unmeasured confounding would be needed to explain away the results, suggesting the findings are more robust.
 Calculation is simple: For a given risk ratio (RR), the E-value is calculated using a simple formula that produces a number greater than or equal to 1.
 For example, if a study finds a risk ratio of 1.50, the corresponding E-value would be 2.37, meaning an unmeasured factor would need to have at least a 2.37-fold association with both the exposure and outcome to nullify the observed effect.

+* **Effect Modification**: When the effect of treatment varies across subgroups defined by another variable.

-* **Estimand , Estimator, Estimate**: *Estimand*: The target quantity of interest to be estimated. *Estimator*: The statistical method or formula used to calculate the estimate. *Estimate*: The actual numerical value obtained from the estimator
+* **Estimand , Estimator, Estimate**: *Estimand*: The target quantity of interest to be estimated. *Estimator*: The statistical method or formula used to calculate the estimate. *Estimate*: The actual numerical value obtained from the estimator.

+* **Exchangeability**: When treatment groups are comparable in all aspects except for the treatment received.

 * **External validity**: External validity refers to how well the findings of a scientific study can be applied beyond its original context.
 In simpler terms, it's about whether the cause-and-effect relationships discovered in a study will hold true in other situations.
 Compare with *internal validity*.